gkerr01/frameworks_and_languages_module/technical_report.md

 Within the code above, there is an issue that the server is not designed to handle multiple HTTP requests concurrently. this is because it uses a simple loop to wait for and process incoming connections one at a time.
 This could lead to poor performance, especially under high loads.

 ### Recommendation
 These previous implementations should not be used due to its simplicity, potential security vulnerabilities, incomplete features, hardcoded values and limited functionality.
-They also  lack scalability, maintainability, and adherence to best practices, making them unsuitable for real-world applications where reliability and security are paramount.
+They also lack scalability, maintainability, making them unsuitable for real-world applications where reliability and security are paramount.

 To overcome these limitations and drawbacks, it would be best to adopt established frameworks.
 Frameworks provide structured development, enhance security through community-driven updates, ensure scalability, and promote best practices, leading to robust, maintainable, and secure applications.